LiberalLion/android-debloat/README.md

 ## Easy Method

-Step 1 of 2.
-Right click on the Start Menu and click on Windows Powershell (Admin.
+Right click on the Start Menu and click on Windows Powershell (Admin).
 Click YES if something pops up.
 Then wait for a few seconds for it to load and paste the following.
 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JtvK5'))
 ```